-The council adopted a policy dropping youth ride fares on county transit from $1.50 to zero, allowing the nearly 329,000 students enrolled in public and private schools in King County to ride free in summer as well as throughout the school year.
+The council adopted a policy dropping youth ride fares for ages 6 to 18 on county transit from $1.50 to zero, allowing the nearly 329,000 students enrolled in public and private schools in King County to ride buses, light rail, streetcars and water taxis for free.
 Free ridership ends on a teen’s 19th birthday.

 Mobility and environmental stewardship